5G is Here: What Does This Innovation Mean for VoIP?

 So what makes this new innovation in the field of data transmission so exciting?

 Boasting 10 to 20 times the speed of its 4G predecessor, 5G distinguishes itself by being able to extend bandwidth as needed.
 4G is a system that consists of fixed bandwidth which, if saturated, will shift down to slower speeds.
 5G, on the other hand, is much more versatile because this bandwidth automatically adjusts if more users are connected to a network.
-Thus, speeds will remain at a constant, which helps eliminate slow or dropped connections.
+Thus, speeds will remain constant, which helps eliminate slow or dropped connections.

 With a versatile bandwidth system being the key differentiator for 5G, how does this affect VoIP?
 A better bandwidth means that more things are possible, and here are some advantages to take note of.